forprojectonly/1015MiniProject-Team6_B134-/README.md

 Conclusion
 - There are correlations between Loudness and energy
 - There are correlations between Likes, comments
-- There is a very weak coreelations between the likes
+- There is a very weak corelations between the likes
 -
--no, we are not able to predict what factors determines the popularity of a music and we can hypothesis that there are other external factors which affects the popularity of the prouct
+- No, we are not able to predict what factors determines the popularity of a music and we can hypothesis that there are other external factors which affects the popularity of the song.

 What did we learn from this project?
 - Neural Networks, Keras and Tensorflow